Volume 12, Issue 1 (March 2025) Avicenna J Neuro Psycho Physiology 2025, 12(1): 33-40 | Back to browse issues page

 Send citation to:

 Irani M, Zare H, Oraki , Kordmirza Nikoozadeh E, Rafieipour .
-Acceptance and Commitment Therapy-based Training Program Influencing Quality of life, Anxiety and Depression in Women with Systemic Lupus Erythematosus in Tehran.
-Avicenna J Neuro Psycho Physiology 2025; 12 (1)
+Impact of Acceptance and Commitment Therapy-based Training Program on the Quality of Life, Anxiety, and Depression in Women with Systemic Lupus Erythematosus in Tehran.
+Avicenna J Neuro Psycho Physiology 2025; 12 (1) :33-40

 URL: http://ajnpp.umsha.ac.ir/article-1-520-en.html